 - Ensuring there are personal protective equipment for patrol officers and that we are all following cleaning guidelines for vehicles and facilities, as well as using good hygienic practices as outlined by Lane County Public Health

 - Working with our partners, such as CAHOOTS, to ensure we are coordinating plans

-Registration for limited Adult, Senior and Adaptive programs opened on June 15.
+Limited Adult, Senior and Adaptive programs are being offered.
 Vulnerable populations to COVID-19 are encouraged to follow OHA and CDC guidelines for people who are high-risk.
 You can register online, by phone and there is a limited in-person option as well.
-Activities are available to preview at GetRec.org/explore.
+Activities are available to view at GetRec.org/explore.

 Learn more about Eugene Rec COVID-19 Response.

 Public Works will continue to accept Requests for Service through the City website and over the phone at 541-682-4800.
 The phone will be staffed Monday through Friday from 9 a.m. to 4 p.m.
 In-person lobby services have been suspended until further notice.